Woodard v. Navient Solutions, LLC et al.

 Expand/Collapse All

-• Class Members received the Notice because they have been identified as a borrower or a co-borrower on one or more student loans owned or serviced by Navient that are the subject of the Lawsuit.
-The Court directed that the Notice be sent to Class Members so they can evaluate whether they want to be included in a proposed settlement of the Lawsuit.
-The notice explains the Lawsuit, the proposed settlement, and Class Members' legal rights.
+• Class Members received the Notice because they were identified as a borrower or a co-borrower on one or more student loans owned or serviced by Navient that are the subject of the Lawsuit.
+The Court directed that the Notice be sent to Class Members so they could evaluate whether they wanted to be included in a settlement of the Lawsuit.
+The Notice explains the Lawsuit, the Settlement, and Class Members' legal rights.

-Exhibit 1 sets forth the loan or loans on which Class Members are a borrower or a co-borrower that are covered by the proposed settlement.
-The proposed settlement only covers Class Members' student loan or loans that are listed on Exhibit 1.
-The proposed settlement will have no impact on any other student loans Class Members may have that are not listed on Exhibit 1.
+Exhibit 1 sets forth the loan or loans on which Class Members are a borrower or a co-borrower that are covered by the Settlement.
+The Settlement only covers Class Members' student loan or loans that are listed on Exhibit 1.
+The Settlement will have no impact on any other student loans Class Members may have that are not listed on Exhibit 1.

 The Lawsuit alleges that these Private Student Loans are “dischargeable” in bankruptcy.
 The Lawsuit also alleges that, by collecting or attempting to collect on Private Student Loans from borrowers or co-borrowers who obtained discharge orders in their bankruptcy cases, the Defendants violated bankruptcy court orders.